 Day Two of The Three-Day Getaway Guide to Los Angeles centers on the endless entertainment options available to visitors in Hollywood.
 From Downtown, take a short ride on the Metro Rail Red Line, exit at the Hollywood/Highland Station and check into one of the nearby hotels, such as the family-friendly Loews Hollywood, the historic Hollywood Roosevelt Hotel or the Holiday Inn Express, a popular value property.
 The Hollywood/Vine station is the next Metro stop to the south, where options include hip properties like the W Hollywood and The Redbury.
 The Universal City station is the next Hollywood Metro stop to the north, where options include the Hilton Los Angeles/Universal City and the Sheraton Universal.

-Los Angeles is the entertainment capital of the world, and there’s no better place to get the ultimate Hollywood experience than Universal Studios Hollywood, featuring incredible theme park rides and shows, a real working movie studio, and the shops, restaurants and cinemas at Universal CityWalk.
-Go behind the scenes and see how Hollywood movies are made on the legendary Studio Tour, or strap yourself in for Transformers™: The Ride-3D, an immersive, next generation thrill ride that blurs the line between fiction and reality.
+Los Angeles is the entertainment capital of the world, and there’s no better place to get the ultimate Hollywood experience than Universal Studios Hollywood, which features incredible theme park rides and shows; a real, working movie studio; and the shops, restaurants and cinemas at Universal CityWalk.
+Go behind the scenes and see how Hollywood movies are made on the legendary Studio Tour, or strap yourself in for Transformers™: The Ride-3D, an immersive, next-generation thrill ride that blurs the line between fiction and reality.

-Speaking of stars, the nearby Hollywood Walk of Fame features nearly 2,500 terrazzo and brass stars embedded in the sidewalk along fifteen blocks of Hollywood Boulevard and three blocks of Vine Street.
+Speaking of stars, the nearby Hollywood Walk of Fame features nearly 2,500 terrazzo and brass stars embedded in the sidewalk along 15 blocks of Hollywood Boulevard and three blocks of Vine Street.
 The five-pointed stars honor the accomplishments of actors, musicians, directors, producers and others in the entertainment industry.
-Recent ceremonies include Hugh Jackman (6931 Hollywood Bl.), Javier Bardem (6834 Hollywood Bl.), Ellen DeGeneres (6270 Hollywood Bl.), Scarlett Johansson (6931 Hollywood Bl.), Jennifer Aniston (6270 Hollywood Bl.), and Paul McCartney (1750 N. Vine St.).

 Classic American menus, modern restaurants and a variety of other dining options can be found in Hollywood.
-Head to Yamashiro for panoramic views of the city and Asian fusion cuisine.
+Head to Yamashiro for panoramic views of the city and Asian-fusion cuisine.
 Musso & Frank Grill is Hollywood’s oldest restaurant, known as much for its legendary Martini as it is for its retro cuisine.
-Family-friendly restaurants include Hard Rock Cafe on Hollywood Blvd. and Bubba Gump Shrimp Co. at Universal CityWalk.
+Family-friendly restaurants include the Hard Rock Cafe on Hollywood Blvd. and Bubba Gump Shrimp Co. at Universal CityWalk Hollywood.

-There are plenty of nightlife options in Hollywood, from spectacular Broadway productions at the Pantages Theatre to the world-class movie experience at Arclight Hollywood, located next to LA's music mecca, Amoeba Music.
-Some of LA’s top bars and lounges are also located a short distance from each other, perfect for a Tinseltown bar crawl.
-Playhouse and AV are just two of the cutting edge Hollywood nightclubs where you can dance the night away to international DJs.
+There are plenty of nightlife options in Hollywood, from spectacular Broadway productions at the Pantages Theatre to the world-class movie experience at Arclight Hollywood, located next to L.A.'s music mecca, Amoeba Music.
+Some of L.A.’s top bars and lounges are also located a short distance from each other, perfect for a Tinseltown bar crawl.
+The famous Playhouse and Avalon Hollywood are just two of the cutting-edge Hollywood nightclubs where you can dance the night away to international DJs.